Diese Seite auf Deutsch!!

 Inter-species mating between a Roman snail (Helix pomatia) and a grove snail (Cepaea nemoralis).
 Pictures: Christian Gagelmann.

-Application of a Love Dart
+The Love Dart

 The exact effects of the hormone secretion transferred by the love dart are described together with the respective organs of the genital apparatus.